ParallelLLC/VECTOR/README.md

+# Vector

-# Vector (Issue-Conditioned Discovery & Ranking)
+**Issue-Conditioned Discovery & Ranking System**

-A minimal, production-quality pipeline to **discover, score, and export influencer audiences by issue**.
+A production-quality pipeline to **discover, score, and export influencer audiences by issue**.
-Designed as a clear, auditable baseline for commercial and research use (not electioneering).
+Designed as a clear, auditable baseline for commercial and research use.

-> ⚖️ **Use responsibly**: This template is for general marketing, research, and public-interest information campaigns.
+> ⚖️ **Use responsibly**: This system is for general marketing, research, and public-interest information campaigns.
 > It **must not** be used to target or persuade voters or specific political demographics.

+**Parallel LLC** - Professional-grade influencer discovery and audience analysis.

 ## What it does